hate-crew-member-41/Podiynyk/ideas.md

 The tile and the page of a student are themed according to their theme instead of the user's one.
 The theme's values could be displayed.

+# Features

+## Subjects

+It is possible to add multiple subjects at once.

 # User